-We provide you with money for the support that you've been assessed as needing in your care and support plan.
-You then shop for people to provide these services and pay them with the funding from us.
+You will receive the money to pay for the support that you've been assessed as needing in your care and support plan.
+Your social care worker will discuss the options available to provide these services and you will pay them with the funding from us.
 This could include employing a personal care assistant.

 This way of managing your support gives you more say in what care you get, who supplies it and when.

 A direct payment does not count as income so this will not affect your tax or benefits.

 Most people who qualify for social care can choose to set up a direct payment.
 This includes:

 - older people